-- Care home resilience plan in place focussing on effective infection prevention and control measures including accessing relevant PPE, support with staffing issues, etc. - ASC Winter Plan in place focusing on four main areas of preventing and controlling the spread of infection in care settings, collaboration across health and social care services, supporting people who receive social care, the workforce and carers supporting the system. - Effective use of short term grant allocations to support the resilience of the care home sector. - All staff offered vaccination if appropriate.
+- Care home resilience plan in place focussing on effective infection prevention and control measures including accessing relevant PPE, support with staffing issues, etc. - ASC Winter Plan in place and fully implemented focussing on four main areas of preventing and controlling the spread of infection in care settings, collaboration across health and social care services, supporting people who receive social care, the workforce and carers supporting the system. - Effective use of short term grant allocations to support the resilience of the care home sector. - Vaccinations programme progressing well with plans to be developed in relation to mandatory vaccinations.